Drug disposal: California State Board of Pharmacy

 In California, entities including pharmacies in retail and hospital settings may host drug take-back programs as long as they follow requirements under Article 9.1 of Division 17 of Title 16 of the California Code of Regulations.
 These pharmacies are required to register with the Drug Enforcement Administration (DEA) and notify the Board of Pharmacy and DEA within 30 days of starting or stopping a program.
 These pharmacies must have collection receptacles located in authorized locations and have liners that are certified to meet American Society for Testing Materials standards.
 The pharmacies must also follow protocols like accepting prescription drugs to be sent back to an authorized DEA destruction site and no employee can be part of the program if they have a history with controlled substance-related felonies.
 The pharmacy may not sort, count, or review the unwanted prescription medications once collected and they are required to report tampering of any receptacles to the Board of Pharmacy within 14 days.
-It is important to note that these pharmaceutical take-back programs only take prescription medications, not drug samples or medical waste.
+These pharmaceutical take-back programs only take prescription medications, not drug samples or medical waste.